☰ Menu

 Does Not Exist Yes (nothing) Recording does not exist

 Note: Agent Text only searches what your team member said.
 Customer Text only searches what the customer said.
-All Text searches both sides of the conversation.
+Use All Text when you want to search both sides of the conversation at once.

 Next Steps Fields